 Frequently Asked Questions

 In general, guests and visitors are accommodated by the program or activity in which they are participating.
 For example, guests attending sporting events or theatrical productions can make accommodation requests when purchasing tickets.
-The McBurney Center provides technical assistance to university programs on providing accommodations for students.

 The McBurney Center is founded in memory of Floyd Mike McBurney.
 Born and raised in Madison, WI, Floyd Michael McBurney sustained a cervical spinal cord injury in a fall off a pier at age sixteen.
 Like other individuals with severe physical disabilities in the 1950s, Mike faced a future containing physical and social barriers reflective of the times.
 Undaunted by his quadriplegia, however, and with the support of family and friends, Mike enrolled at UW-Madison a year after his accident.